hoshino06/hoshino06.github.io/content/publications.md

 ### Conference Proceedings

+1. H. Hoshino, E. Furutani, Tuning of hypnosis controller based on FRIT for Wiener systems with dead time, Proceedings of the 22nd World Congress of the International Federation of Automatic Control (IFAC2023), Yokohama, July 9-14, Japan (2023) (accepted).

-1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022), Online, December 12-15 (2022), accepted.
+1. H. Hoshino, Screening curve method for optimal sizing of photovoltaic and battery storage systems for a household, the 2022 International Symposium on Nonlinear Theory and its Applications (NOLTA2022), pp.462-465, Online, December 12-15 (2022).
+[IEICE]

 1. Y. Irie, H. Hoshino, K. Furusawa, K. Okada, E. Furutani, Profitability analysis of photovoltaics and battery storages using screening curve method: A study on the interaction between PV/battery share and prices of electricity spot market, CIGRE 2022 Kyoto Symposium, C000108, April 5-8 (2022).